 Dealing with data sprawl is also crucial when it comes to governance.
-And nowhere is this more apparent than with Office 365 Groups.
+And nowhere is this more apparent than with Microsoft 365 Groups.

 That’s because the self-service functionality that makes Groups so great can also cause the number of groups in your tenant to spiral out of control—fast.
 That’s what’s referred to as group sprawl.

-Group sprawl is likely to happen as users unfamiliar with Office 365 provision groups accidentally—something that’s all too easy to do.
+Group sprawl is likely to happen as users unfamiliar with Microsoft 365 provision groups accidentally—something that’s all too easy to do.

 Things to keep in mind:

-- By default, anyone in your organization can create Office 365 Groups.
+- By default, anyone in your organization can create Microsoft 365 Groups.

-- A new group is automatically provisioned when you create the following in other Office 365 products, including:
+- A new group is automatically provisioned when you create the following in other Microsoft 365 products, including: